Sweers Island: History

+Thomas ("Tex") and Lyn Battle, along with Ray and Salme Atherinos, established a low-key fishing lodge on the island in 1987.

 The Investigator Tree

 In 1841, the island was visited by John Lort Stokes, commander of the Beagle on an exploration of northern Australia.
 Stokes discovered a tree (Celtis paniculata) on the western part of the island with the word "Investigator" carved into it by Flinders on his 1802 visit, giving the tree the name "The Investigator Tree".
 Stokes also carved the name "Beagle" on the tree.
 Subsequent visitors to the island also carved names, including from Augustus Charles Gregory's expedition in 1856 and Landsborough's search for the Burke and Wills expedition in 1861.
 A cyclone on 5 March 1887 severely damaged the tree, so part of the trunk was removed to the Queensland Museum in 1889.

 Geography and governance

 Sweers Island is approximately 8 km long.
 It is located 3 km east of Bentinck Island (the largest island in the South Wellesley Islands) and 70 km north from Burketown on the Queensland mainland.

 The island lies within the Shire of Mornington.